ezrabayewitz/Snowflake/README.md

 # End-to-End Analytics with Snowflake and Power BI

-A structured, hands-on walkthrough of Snowflake's key fundamentals, following the official Zero to Snowflake quickstart series.
-This project documents my learning process as I build practical skills in cloud data warehousing using Snowflake.
+A structured, hands-on walkthrough, learning how to easily transform raw data into an optimal format for analysis within Power BI.

 Concepts applied using a sample dataset called Tasty Bytes.